-JOHN HORGAN is a science journalist and Director of the Center for Science Writings at Stevens Institute of Technology, Hoboken, New Jersey.
-A former senior writer at Scientific American (1986-1997), he has also written for The New York Times, Time, Newsweek, The Washington Post, The Los Angeles Times, The New Republic, Slate, Discover, The London Times, The Times Literary Supplement, New Scientist, and other publications around the world.
-He writes regular columns for Scientific American online and BBC Knowledge Magazine (see links at left).
-He tweets under the tag Horganism (https://twitter.com/#!/Horganism).
+John Horgan is a science journalist and Director of the Center for Science Writings at Stevens Institute of Technology, Hoboken, New Jersey.
+A former senior writer at Scientific American (1986-1997), he has also written for The New York Times, National Geographic, Time, Newsweek, The Washington Post, Slate and other publications.
+He is a long-time contributor to ScientificAmerican.com and produces "Mind-Body Problems" for the online talk show Bloggingheads.tv.
+He tweets as @horganism.

 Horgan was an associate editor at IEEE Spectrum, the journal of the Institute of Electrical and Electronics Engineers, from 1983 to 1986.
 He received a B.A. in English from Columbia University's School of General Studies in 1982 and an M.S. from Columbia's School of Journalism in 1983.

 If you discover broken links or any other problems with this site, please notify Horgan at email@example.com.